An ode to Armenian food and culture, and the UNESCO-recognized bread of Armenia, Lavash.

-- For both armchair travelers and home cooks, this book is as enticing in the reading as its recipes are to the palate
+- For both armchair travelers and home cooks, this recipe book is as enticing in the reading as its recipes are to the palate

-• With growing interest in fermentation and the medical benefits of a Mediterranean diet, Armenian food offers a new take on healthful deliciousness
+- With growing interest in fermentation and the medical benefits of a Mediterranean diet, Armenian food offers a new take on healthy cookbooks and cooking.

 Ara Zada is a chef, recipe developer, and television personality.
 He lives in Los Angeles.